MWGitHub/focus/README.md

 ## Installation

 Install postgresql and set up the database that will be used for the application.
+Install redis for storing sessions.

 Edit knexfile-sample.js with your database credentials.
 Rename the file to knexfile.js